The Ultimate Guide to Cockroach Prevention, Treatment and Control in Singapore

 The difficulties of controlling pests – due to the limitation on certain treatments’ application – has led us to using fumigation treatment to deal with severe pest issues.

 Fumigation treatment in Singapore is usually carried out in the freight, shipping, storage and food manufacturing industries.
-All fumigators must apply for training and licence from the NEA (National Environmental Agency).
+All fumigators must apply for training and a licence from the NEA (National Environmental Agency).
 Beyond that, pest management companies are also responsible for the application of fumigation permits before they are allowed to carry out fumigation treatments in Singapore.

 Fumigants in Singapore